ArmDeveloperEcosystem/cmn-tools/README.md

 Some of the tools need a system topology description, to identify the specific configuration, topology and CPU locations for your system.
 This may already be available for your system.
-If not, it can be created using the discovery tools (see below).
+If not, it can be created using the discovery tools (see below), including cmn_discover.py and cmn_detect_cpu.py .

 The default location for this file in your home directory is: